-These are just some of high progesterone symptoms.
+These are just some of the high progesterone symptoms.

-Progesterone is a hormone that occurs naturally in the body, but it can also be made in a laboratory.
-Progesterone is a hormone released by the corpus luteum in the ovary.
-It plays important roles in the menstrual cycle and in maintaining the early stages of pregnancy.
-It may also be involved in the growth of certain cancers.
+Progesterone, a hormone that occurs naturally in the body, but can also be made in a laboratory is a hormone released by the corpus luteum in the ovary.
+It plays an important role in the menstrual cycle.
+Progesteone also maintains the early stages of pregnancy and may also be involved in the growth of certain cancers.

 Detailed description of progesterone

 Progesterone is in a class of steroids called progestogens.
 It is secreted by the corpus luteum in the ovaries during the second half of the menstrual cycle and in some part by the adrenals.